Updated on 1 August 2016

 ICANN is updating application statuses to reflect the results of various New gTLD Program processes.
 Such Program processes include Evaluation, Objections and Dispute Resolution, Community Priority Evaluation, and Auctions.
 ICANN is also updating contention sets as the result of these processes.

 Note, however, that an update is not a definite indication that an application may proceed to another phase of the Program, such as contention resolution or contracting.
 Regardless of an application's status, it must meet all relevant eligibility criteria before proceeding to the next Program process.
-Application statuses are not final, except in the case of an application's status being "Withdrawn" or "Delegated."
+Application statuses are not final, except in the case of an application's status being "Withdrawn," "Delegated," or "RA Terminated."
 Further, contention sets listed as "On-Hold" are not final.
 Certain application statuses or contention sets, while updated to reflect the current status, may not yet be final because one or more of the applications in a contention set may be impacted by Program processes or other factors, including pending objection proceedings, ICANN accountability mechanisms, or direction from the ICANN Board's New gTLD Program Committee.

 Explanation of Application Statuses:

 The current application status page reflects the New gTLD Program process in which an application is currently engaged, for example, In Contracting or In PDT.
-An application engaged in one of the New gTLD Program processes as defined in Section 1.1.2 of the AGB is considered an active application and may have one of the following statuses: In IE, In EE, Evaluation Complete, In CPE, In Contracting, In PDT, or Transition to Delegation.
+An application engaged in one of the New gTLD Program processes as defined in Section 1.1.2 of the AGB is considered an active application and may have one of the following statuses: In IE, In EE, Evaluation Complete, In CPE, In Auction, In Contracting, In PDT, or Transition to Delegation.

 Alternatively, the page may reflect one of the following statuses for an application: